 Many people believe surgery is the only method to heal a rotator cuff injury.
 However, this is not the truth.
 Rotator cuff syndrome is an inflammation in the muscles supporting the shoulder.
 Inflammation can cause pain, stiffness, or even weakness that can spread down to the neck.
 Rotator cuff injuries can occur if your arm(s), or back, is unable to rise above your head, or if you have trouble sleeping on one side.

 Patients with damaged rotator cuffs will need chiropractic massage therapy in order to release trigger points and relax tight muscles in the armpits and anterior shoulder.
-Ultrasound can also help reduce inflammation.
+Inflammation can also be reduced by ultrasound.
 Your chiropractor may recommend a cold laser if necessary to accelerate the healing of micro-tears.

-Once your pain is reduced and your shoulder becomes more flexible, you’ll need to do some rehabilitation exercises to strengthen the muscles, stabilize the shoulder, and prevent future problems.
+Once you have reduced the pain and your shoulder is flexible again, you can do rehabilitation exercises to strengthen the shoulder and stabilize it.
 Surgery is only necessary if the treatment fails after six months.
 However, this is very rare.

 What your chiropractor will do for frozen shoulder